TikhonJelvis/website/index.md

 Please feel free to contact me for any reason at <a href="mailto:tikhon@jelv.is">tikhon@jelv.is</a>.
 I am always happy to respond to emails, although I may take a while.
 I also use Jabber (Google Talk), and will probably be happy to chat if I'm online.

+Unless otherwise noted, content on this site is available under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.
+If you want to use something beyond this license or have questions about it, feel free to contact me; I'm usually accommodating.

 </div>